EmmanueleVilla/chess_ai_game/README.md

 python3 main.py "python3 AI/stupid_ai.py" "python3 AI/stupid_ai.py"
 ```

-The result is a console log containing the games id and the results of 10 games:
+In the console you can see the games id and the results of 10 games:

 ```
 2022_07_19_17_52_06_129423